Why Use Facebook Live?

 Part 2) Speaking Notes

-Introduce yourself and Ananda and tell the audience what you plan to cover.
+Introduce yourself and tell the audience what you plan to cover.
 It’s recommended to focus on content like popular topics for the time, Q&As, news, interviews, behind-the-scenes, and live with audience events.
 You could also do a question-answer once people know to expect your upcoming Facebook Live, such that they come prepared with more questions.

 Stream for at least 10 minutes.
 Viewers will have no idea of the time commitment involved so it’s helpful to share that detail.
 You also have to accommodate people who come into the live stream late, after 5 minutes from the start, for example.
 One way to help them know what is going on and what you will cover is to have a basic whiteboard with a headline written behind you or on the screen somewhere.
 Note: This message gets flipped if you are recording with the camera facing you, so one solution is to have a glass board in front of the whiteboard with the writing pre-flipped so it appears properly.